bvanderdrift/tempblog/README.md

 # Temp Blog

+> [!NOTE]
+> This is a project under development, and is not feature-complete by any means.

 This application is a **private blog platform** where users can write personal blog posts in complete privacy, while still experiencing the feeling of having an engaged audience through AI-generated replies.

 ## Core Concept